dooplicate/rogue/README.md

 ### Manual Quality Assurance (QA) Testing

-Changes should be tested by somebody other than the developer who wrote the code.
+We acknowledge that changes should be tested by somebody other than the developer who wrote the code.
 This is especially important for large or high-risk changes.
 It is useful to add a test plan to the pull request description if testing the changes is not straightforward.

 Translations
 ------------

-We only accept translation fixes that are submitted through [Rogue Core's Transifex page](https://www.transifex.com/projects/p/rogue/).
-Translations are converted to Rogue periodically.

-Translations are periodically pulled from Transifex and merged into the git repository.
-See the [translation process](doc/translation_process.md) for details on how this works.

-**Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.
+As a temporary solution, translation requests can be submitted via the [ROGUE Telegram](http://t.me/roguecurrency).